kognise/kognise/README.md

 ## 👋 Hey hi, I'm Kognise!

+I'm a young person who makes cool things with technology, flies planes, and plays music.
+I also maintain several open source projects.

+My favorite programming technologies are Rust, TypeScript, and Next.js.
+I'm also interested in learning more about cyber security.

 Ever since GitHub added profile READMEs they've been overused, push important content down, and get kinda monotonous.

 With that said here's a cool animated thing that shows stats or something: